pixelhero98/Diffusion-Flow-Inference/README.md

 This repository is source-only.
 Large datasets, generated outputs, trained backbone artifacts, and local virtual environments are intentionally not committed.

-A reduced public processed-data bundle for review is available on Hugging Face:
+A reduced public processed-data bundle for review is available at an `anonymous account` on Hugging Face:

 ```text
 https://huggingface.co/datasets/pixelhero98/d2f-dataset